SK Sparta Krč

 SK Sparta Krč is a football club from Prague, Czech Republic.
 It plays in the ninth level of Czech football.

 In 2007–08, the club played in the Czech 2.
 Liga.

+After finishing second behind Bohemians Prague in the 2006–07 Bohemian Football League, Sparta Krč was promoted to the 2.
+Liga.
+After being relegated in their only season in the 2.
+Liga, the club finished third in the 2008–09 Bohemian Football League, and elected to play the following season in the fifth-tier Prague Championship.